How to Use Experience to Fuel Leadership Development

 - Influence, which includes the distinct skills of political savvy, self-promotion, building and maintaining trust, and leveraging networks.

 Why these 4 skills?
 First, there’s a lot of research that finds these 4 skills are closely linked to effective leadership — not only for people at the peak of their careers, but for leaders of any age.
+(That’s also why they’re the focus in our fundamental leadership skills course, Lead 4 Success®.)

 Though many people have specific strengths in 1 or 2 of these skills, few of us are highly proficient in all 4.
 Fortunately, life will almost certainly provide you opportunities to develop these skills further.
 And your organization may even help you make a focused effort to grow through understanding the benefits of your leadership experiences.